RutledgePaulV/color-game/README.md

 Once they're all inside the bucket, they swim around until the dye is distributed throughout the bucket and then they march back up the trunk of the tree in order to wipe off the dye they were swimming in, resulting in a beautifully colored tree trunk.

-Every leaf will have the colors of the rainbow distributed across seven points in a clockwise fashion (starting with red and following ROY G BIV), and the powder can only exist between points.
-However, there can be multiple patches of powder (out of the four total) between two points, and each patch consumes one drop.

 The colors of the rainbow are: